Antwerp: Air

 A small airport, Antwerp International Airport, is located in the district of Deurne.
-The airport is mainly used as a business airport.
-Flying Group, the largest business jet company in the Benelux and France, has its headquarters there and several maintenance sheds and hangars for their private jets.
-There are also some regular scheduled flights by TUI fly with direct connectivity to Spain, United Kingdom, Germany, Croatia, Italy, Austria and Morocco.
-Luxair will fly again to London City airport from 2023.
+The airport is mainly used for business travel.
+Flying Group, the largest business jet service in Benelux and France, has its headquarters there and several maintenance sheds and hangars for their private jets.
+There are also some regularly scheduled flights by TUI fly with direct connectivity to Spain, Croatia, Italy, Austria and Morocco.
+Sky Alps operates a 2-3x weekly connection to Bolzano Airport.
 A bus service connects the airport to the city centre.
-The runway has increased in length, and there is now direct connectivity to Spain, United Kingdom, Germany, France, Italy, and Greece from the city of Antwerp.
+The runway has increased in length, and there is now direct connectivity to Spain, Germany, France, Italy, and Greece from the city of Antwerp.

 Belgium's major international airport, Brussels Airport, is about 45 km from the city of Antwerp, and connects the city worldwide.
 It is connected to the city centre by bus, and also by train.
 The new Diabolo rail connection provides a direct fast train connection between Antwerp and Brussels Airport as of the summer of 2012.

-There is also a direct rail service between Antwerp (calling at Central and Berchem stations) and Charleroi South station, with a connecting buslink to Brussels South Charleroi Airport, which runs twice every hour on working days.
+There is also a direct rail service between Antwerp (calling at Central and Berchem stations) and Charleroi South station, with a connecting buslink to Brussels South Charleroi Airport, which runs twice per hour on working days.

+Water

+Since 2017 there has been a regular water ferry halting at the city center, connecting it with towns up and down the river Scheldt from Kruibeke to Lillo.
+This service is called DeWaterbus.
+It is popular with both commuting port laborers and cyclist making a day trip.

 Politics

 City council

-The current city council was elected in the October 2018 elections.

-The current majority consists of N-VA, sp.a and Open Vld, led by mayor Bart De Wever (N-VA).
+The current city council was elected in the 2024 local elections, with its governing coalition consisting of the parties New Flemish Alliance and Vooruit, led by acting mayor Els van Doesburg (N-VA).

 Former mayors

 In the 16th and 17th century important mayors include Philips of Marnix, Lord of Saint-Aldegonde, Anthony van Stralen, Lord of Merksem and Nicolaas II Rockox.
 In the early years after Belgian independence, Antwerp was governed by Catholic-Unionist mayors.
 Between 1848 and 1921, all mayors were from the Liberal Party (except for the so-called Meeting-intermezzo between 1863 and 1872).
 Between 1921 and 1932, the city had a Catholic mayor again: Frans Van Cauwelaert.

-From 1932 onwards and up until 2013, all mayors belonged to the Social Democrat party: Camille Huysmans, Lode Craeybeckx, Frans Detiège and Mathilde Schroyens, and after the municipality fusion: Bob Cools, Leona Detiège en Patrick Janssens.
-Since 2013, the mayor is the Flemish nationalist Bart De Wever, belonging to the Flemish separatist party N-VA (New Flemish Alliance).
+From 1932 onwards and up until 2013, all mayors belonged to the Social Democrat party: Camille Huysmans, Lode Craeybeckx, Frans Detiège and Mathilde Schroyens, and after the municipality fusion: Bob Cools, Leona Detiège and Patrick Janssens.
+Since February 2025, the acting mayor is the Flemish nationalist Els van Doesburg, belonging to the Flemish separatist party New Flemish Alliance.